Home AI/ML Mixed-Integer Programming (MIP) Explained: Python Optimization Guide

 Airline Crew Scheduling

-Every major airline solves two massive MIPs daily: crew pairing (sequences of flights that form a round trip) and crew rostering (assigning pairings to specific pilots/flight attendants with rest, qualification, and base constraints).
-Sabre, American, Delta, and United collectively attribute hundreds of millions of dollars in annual savings to optimization.
-The models have millions of variables and rely heavily on column generation — a decomposition where new columns (pairings) are priced in on demand rather than enumerated upfront.
+Every major airline solves two substantial MIPs daily: crew pairing, in which sequences of flights are constructed to form a round trip, and crew rostering, in which pairings are assigned to specific pilots and flight attendants subject to rest, qualification and base constraints.
+Sabre, American, Delta and United collectively attribute hundreds of millions of dollars in annual savings to these optimisations.
+The models contain millions of variables and rely heavily on column generation, a decomposition in which new columns (pairings) are priced in on demand rather than enumerated in advance.

 UPS ORION